Reasons for Homelessness

-There are other contributing factors to homelessness and policy makers focus on different populations including homeless families, veterans, youth, re-entry populations, and people experiencing chronic homelessness.
+There are other contributing factors to homelessness and policy makers focus on different populations including homeless families with children, veterans, unaccompanied youth and young adults, re-entry populations, and people experiencing chronic homelessness.

-The Metropolitan Homelessness Commission is currently focusing on building a Housing Crisis Resolution System and educating the public what that means.
+The Metro Homeless Impact Division is focused on supporting our community's efforts to build an effective Housing Crisis Resolution System and to educate the public about what that means.

-National data published by the National Alliance to End Homelessness show that in 2013 more than 610,000 people experienced homelessness in the United States.
+National data published by the National Alliance to End Homelessness estimates that more than 550,000 people experienced homelessness in the United States on any given night.
 This number is based on the annual Point In Time (PIT) counts that the federal government requires from each community.

-Nashville's PIT in the past four years was as follows:
+Nashville's PIT in the past years was as follows: